AlassaneSow/Relampago-population-genomics/Mapping sequences and QC/README.md

 PUT IMAGE HERE!

 ## Next we trimmed reads with ```trimmomatic v.40```.
-The read quality will  will determine which trimming options one uses.
+The read quality will determine which trimming options one uses.
 Because our quality looks okay we simply removed...
 * adaptors
 * sequences with <3 base quality at the begining or end of the read
 * sequences <50 bp